James-VT/MS1_Handleigh_Hall/README.md

 ### Colours

+Beige: #ffffe6
+Oxford Blue: #0A122A
+Steel Blue: #4F7CAC
+Dark Liver: #55555f
+Platinum: ##e5e7e6

+Colour matching site used: [coolers.]https://coolors.co/ffffe6-0a122a-4f7cac-950952-023618
-For the site's colours, I have chosen gentle pastel colours of beige and blue.
-The beige is to match the colour of Cotswold stone from which the fictional building is constructed, and the blue is supposed to match the blue sky.
-I did not choose a directly analogous sky blue as this didn't match the beige so well, so instead a pastel blue was chosen.
-The background colour of the main image is a gentle green to be similar to the grass.
-I chose a slightly sharper shade of green than pastel green in order to contrast a little better with the pastel colours between which it would be sandwiched should the background image fail to load.

-A similar beige colour to the header was chosen for the text boxes as these will scroll up over the building or sit alongside them at wider screen sizes.
+For the site's colours, I have chosen colours of beige and blue.
+The beige is to match the colour of Cotswold stone from which the fictional building is constructed, and Oxford Blue matches this well according to the colour matcher I used.
+Following on from these two colours, the next match was Steel Blue, which I have used to colour the Font Awesome icons.
+A similar beige colour to the header was chosen for the text boxes as these will scroll up over the background images or sit alongside them at wider screen sizes.

+For the font, Dark Liver was used for the right level of contrast.
+Black would've been too harsh against the biege.
+Platinum was a colour I found on the website of the Imperial War Museum, and I found it worked much better than white as a background colour next to the biege.

 ### Wireframes